 What do we mean by ‘Science in Public’?

-Because SiP research is relatively ‘young’, we are likely to have a strong presence from early-career researchers: however, we strongly encourage participation from academics at all stages of their career.
+Because SiP research is relatively ‘young’, we have a strong presence from early-career researchers: however, we strongly encourage participation from academics at all stages of their career.
 Similarly, the Network is at present UK based, but we welcome involvement and interchange with scholars and other networks anywhere in the world.

-What are our main aims?
+What are our aims?